Ham and Cheese Quiche

 I know you’ll love this simple ham and cheese quiche if you love eggs as much as we do, breakfast casseroles, or serving mini quiches for teatime.

-Whether you’re serving it for a holiday brunch (like Christmas or Easter) or for a gathering of sweet friends for afternoon tea, it’s a delicious dish to serve with fruit salad or salad greens.
+Whether you’re serving it for a holiday brunch (like Christmas or Easter) or a gathering of sweet friends for afternoon tea, it’s a delicious dish to serve with fruit salad or salad greens.

-Christmas Quiche Ingredients
+Quiche Ingredients

 You will find the ingredient measurements in the recipe card at the bottom of this post, but here’s a quick list of what you need:

-- Unbaked pie crust: To keep this quiche super easy, I’m using a prepared, deep-dish pie crust (in this case, Marie Calender brand).
+- Unbaked pie crust: To keep this quiche super easy, I’m using a prepared, deep-dish pie crust (in this case, Marie Calendar brand).
 You can use a rolled refrigerated crust, or it’s always delicious if you make your own.
 I love my quiche crust in the Smoked Salmon Quiche Recipe.

 - Large eggs: lightly beaten